johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 The above code serialises the `MethodCall` to a JSON string, deserialises it back to a `MethodCall`, and then uses the `MethodCallInvoker` to execute the method.

-Why are we using `Newtonsoft.Json` for our serialisation / deserialisation?
+Why are we using `Newtonsoft.Json` for our serialisation / deserialisation in this example?
 We don't have to, but let's say we're persisting this method call to a Cosmos DB, Cosmos uses JSON.NET for JSON handling.
+So this somewhat simulates what would happen during a potential persistence to a Cosmos container / subsequent loading from a Cosmos container.
 Otherwise I'd likely use `System.Text.Json`.

 ## Conclusion